Summer 2019 will be hot (hopefully), but these summer pop-ups are hotter.

 Multiple screenings between 8-21 August.
 Find it at Somerset House, Strand, WC2R 0RN – nearest station is Temple.

 A summer festival amongst summer pop-ups, and surely in line for a return.
 For three months, Summer By The River entertains the masses with music, food, films, and big screen events.
-Happily, it’s free to attend, making this the biggest free outdoor festival in London – so surely they’re coming back?
+Happily, it’s free to attend, making this the biggest free outdoor festival in London.
+Here’s what’s happening.

 Featured image: @pergolalondon